La Luz del Mundo

-The Iglesia del Dios Vivo, Columna y Apoyo de la Verdad, La Luz del Mundo (/es/; English: "Church of the Living God, Pillar and Ground of the Truth, The Light of the World")—or simply La Luz del Mundo (LLDM)—is a nontrinitarian Christian denomination in the Restorationist tradition, with international headquarters in Guadalajara, Jalisco, Mexico.
-La Luz del Mundo practices a form of Restorationist theology centered on three leaders: Aarón—born Eusebio—Joaquín González (1896–1964), Samuel Joaquín Flores (1937–2014), and Naasón Joaquín García (born 1969), who are regarded by the church as modern-day apostles of Jesus Christ.
+The Iglesia del Dios Vivo, Columna y Apoyo de la Verdad, La Luz del Mundo (/es/; English: "Church of the Living God, Pillar and Ground of the Truth, The Light of the World")—or simply La Luz del Mundo (LLDM)—is a Christian denomination in the nontrinitarian tradition, with its international headquarters in Guadalajara, Jalisco, Mexico.
+La Luz del Mundo practices a form of Restorationist theology centered on three leaders: Aarón—born Eusebio—Joaquín González, Samuel Joaquín Flores, and Naasón Joaquín García, who are regarded by the church as modern-day apostles of Jesus Christ.

 La Luz del Mundo was founded in 1926 during the Mexican Cristero War, a struggle between the secular, anti-clerical government and Catholic rebels.
 The conflict centered in the west-central states like Jalisco, where Aarón Joaquín focused his missionary efforts.
 Given the environment of the time, the Church remained a small missionary endeavor until 1934, when it built its first temple.
 Thereafter, it continued to grow and expand, interrupted by an internal schism in 1942.
 Aarón Joaquín was succeeded by his son Samuel upon his death, who was in turn succeeded by his own son Naasón upon his death.
 The Church is present in more than 50 countries and has claimed to have between 1 and 5 million adherents worldwide.

 La Luz del Mundo describes itself as the restoration of primitive Christianity.
 It does not use crosses or religious images in its worship services.
 Female members follow a dress code that includes long skirts and use head coverings during services.
 Although the Church does not allow women to hold leadership positions in its religious hierarchy, women hold leadership positions in church public relations and church-operated civil organizations.

 The three church leaders have faced accusations of sexual abuse.
 In June 2019, church leader Naasón Joaquín García was arrested at Los Angeles International Airport and charged with sex crimes by the California Department of Justice.
 On June 8, 2022, he pled guilty to three charges concerning the sexual abuse of children and was sentenced to a maximum 16 years and 8 months in prison.